A bombed building and view of Hiroshima Japan

 One of the main reasons we had such a blast on this tour was that our guide, Hiro, was so great!
 He knew all of the best hidden spots where locals love to hang out, and guided us through the streets like a pro.
 He also shared some fun tidbits with us about the area and its nightlife.
 We loved hearing a more personal side of Hiroshima’s history!

-The tour costs $101 USD, which includes all food and drinks.
-It was an absolute blast, and by the end of the night we had a much better handle on the city’s nightlife.
+It was an absolute blast, and by the end of the night, we had a much better handle on the city’s nightlife.

 Related Read: If you’re off to Kyoto next, our list of the best things to do in Kyoto is a must-read!